buddhist-uni/buddhist-uni.github.io/_content/articles/automation-charade_taylor-astra.md

 > The joint creation of social life is the very basis of all economic activity.

-A compelling argument that "fauxtomation" is more about convincing people they economically expendable than it ever was about actually removing  people from the equation.
+A compelling argument that "fauxtomation" is more about convincing people that they are economically superfluous than it ever was about actually removing people from the equation.